mrvivacious/Holiday-Facts-Alexa/README.md

 What Alexa will speak depends on what you say!
 Happy holidays ;)

-Supported holidays:
+Supported holidays: \nValentine's Day \nEaster \nHalloween \nThanksgiving \nChristmas
-Valentine's Day
-Easter
-Halloween
-Thanksgiving
-Christmas

 For the November 2017 Alexa promo